Intellectual property licensing policy

 2. Is the change in license essential to the success of the project?
 What evidence is there?

 3. What will be the impact of the new license on the grant’s objectives and the project’s sustainability?

-• Exactly what IP would be produced if there were a change in license?
+• Exactly what intellectual property would be produced if there were a change in license?

 • Why isn’t it possible under the default license?

-Knight Foundation will also ask you to provide it a broad license to IP you develop using grant funds.
-The Foundation will only exercise this license if the Grantee breaches the terms of the grant.
+Knight Foundation will also ask you to provide it a broad license to intellectual property you develop using grant funds.
+The foundation will only exercise this license if the grantee breaches the terms of the grant.

 You can see nine options our staff uses in developing the intellectual property portion of any grant agreement.